Emmett Till: Encounter between Till and Carolyn Bryant

-According to Simeon Wright and Wheeler Parker, Till wolf-whistled at Bryant.
-Wright said "I think [Emmett] wanted to get a laugh out of us or something," adding, "He was always joking around, and it was hard to tell when he was serious."
-Wright stated that following the whistle he became immediately alarmed.
-"Well, it scared us half to death," Wright recalled.
+According to both Simeon Wright and Wheeler Parker, Till wolf-whistled at Bryant.
+Wright said, "I think [Emmett] wanted to get a laugh out of us or something", adding, "He was always joking around, and it was hard to tell when he was serious."
+Wright stated that following the whistle, he became immediately alarmed.
+"Well, it scared us half to death", Wright recalled.
 "You know, we were almost in shock.
 We couldn't get out of there fast enough, because we had never heard of anything like that before.
 A black boy whistling at a white woman?
 In Mississippi?
 No." Wright stated "The Ku Klux Klan and night riders were part of our daily lives".
 Following his disappearance, a newspaper account stated that Till sometimes whistled to alleviate his stuttering.
-His speech was sometimes unclear; his mother said he had particular difficulty with pronouncing "b" sounds, and he may have whistled to overcome problems asking for bubble gum.
-She said that, to help with his articulation, she taught Till how to whistle softly to himself before pronouncing his words.
+His speech was sometimes unclear; Mamie said he had particular difficulty with pronouncing "b" sounds, and he may have whistled to overcome problems asking for bubble gum.
+She said that, to help with his articulation, Mamie taught Till how to whistle softly to himself before pronouncing his words.

 During the murder trial, Bryant testified that Till grabbed her hand while she was stocking candy and said, "How about a date, baby?"
-She said that after she freed herself from his grasp, the young man followed her to the cash register, grabbed her waist and said, "What's the matter baby, can't you take it?"
+Bryant said that after she freed herself from his grasp, Till followed her to the cash register, grabbed her waist and said, "What's the matter baby, can't you take it?"
 Bryant said she freed herself, and Till said, "You needn't be afraid of me, baby", used "one 'unprintable' word" and said "I've been with white women before."
 Bryant also alleged that one of Till's companions came into the store, grabbed him by the arm, and ordered him to leave.
 According to historian Timothy Tyson, Bryant admitted to him in a 2008 interview that her testimony during the trial that Till had made verbal and physical advances was false.
-Bryant had testified Till grabbed her waist and uttered obscenities but later told Tyson "that part's not true".
+Bryant had testified Till grabbed her waist and uttered obscenities but later told Tyson, "that part's not true."
 As for the rest of what happened, the 72-year-old stated she could not remember.
-Bryant is quoted by Tyson as saying "Nothing that boy did could ever justify what happened to him".
+Bryant is quoted by Tyson as saying, "Nothing that boy did could ever justify what happened to him."
 However, the tape recordings that Tyson made of the interviews with Bryant do not contain Bryant saying this.
 In addition, Bryant's daughter-in-law, who was present during Tyson's interviews, says that Bryant never said it.